-Borax for flea and tick control is a popular DYI natural pest control.
+Borax for flea is a popular DIY natural pest control method.
 Fleas, the tiny bloodsuckers, can cause you unwanted pain, diseases, and embarrassment.
-Evidently: Today, the society has an increased interest in old-time and environmetally friendly flea and roach control solutions such as borax.

 1. Borax 20 Mule Team Booster – Mule Team for Fleas on Carpet